zmiguel2011/PFL-TP1/README.md

     move(gamestate(Board, 2), Move, NewGameState),
     value_blue(NewGameState, Value).
   ```
   In the code above, `best_move/4` is the central predicate responsible for selecting the better valued Computer move for "Level 2".
-In this predicate, `bagof/3` is used to collect `Value-Capture-Move`, where `Value` is the Move value and `Capture-Move` represents the actual Move combinations from `ListOfMoves`.
-Additional goals are exectued within the `bagof/3` predicate to check if the Move is a valid one (`member(Capture-Move, ListOfMoves)`) and to compute the value of each Move (`get_move_value/3`).
+In this predicate, `bagof/3` is used to collect `Value-Move`, where `Value` is the Move value and `Move` represents the actual Move combinations from `ListOfMoves`.
+Additional goals are exectued within the `bagof/3` predicate to check if the Move is a valid one (`member(Move, ListOfMoves)`) and to compute the value of each Move (`get_move_value/3`).

   The bottom predicate `get_move_value/3` is used to calculate the Value of a specific Move, using the previously explained predicates `value_green/2` and `value_blue/2` to evaluate a `gamestate` after applying the Move.